Boston real estate market overview

 Boston is cold in the winter from early December through mid-March with an average high temperature below 45 degrees and lows in the mid 30's.
 The warm season is typical New England weather with average highs above 73 degrees and evening lows in the 60's.

-The job market has increased by 4.3% over last year.
-10-year future job growth is predicted to be 42.5%.
-The largest employers in Boston are Health Care & Social Assistance, Educational Services, and Professional, Scientific & Technical Services.
-There are 52 universities and institutes of higher learning in Boston including the famous Harvard University.
+The job market has decreased by -9.06% over last year.
+10-year future job growth is predicted to be 42.49%.
+The largest employers in Boston are Health Care & Social Assistance, Educational Services, and Professional, Scientific & Technical Services from which we refer to General Electric, Gillette, Fidelity Investments, Liberty Mutual Insurance and LMHC Massachusetts Holdings Inc. There are 52 universities and institutes of higher learning in Boston including the famous Harvard University.

 Because of the small area and large population, the cost of living is high mainly due to the Boston real estate market.

 - Back Bay

 There has been an -1.6% increase in median home value over the last year.
 As of 2023, the median home value is $678,572.

 The best time to sell a home for the highest valued sale is during June.
 For the quickest sale, homeowners should sell in June.